vladalive/vladalive.github.io/services/code-review-retro.md

 ## How we will work together (steps)

-* We are signing NDA (if required)
+* We are signing the NDA (if required)
-* I'm getting initial information about project
+* I'm getting the initial information about project
-* I'm getting access to code
+* I'm getting access to the code
-* You're making payment
+* You're making the payment
-* I'm doing Code Review
+* I'm doing the Code Review
-* I'm delivering results
+* I'm delivering the results
 * You're asking questions and providing feedback
-* You're executing action plan for improvements
+* You're executing the action plan for improvements

 ## What will you get? (results)

-* Code review performed by senior software engineer
+* Code review performed by a senior software engineer
 * Detailed analytic report
-* Pull-request with inline comments
+* Pull-request with the inline comments
-* Action plan to resolve issues
+* Action plan to resolve the issues

 ---